 Side two is big, bold, and full of life!
 Storms sounds particularly good — clean, clear, and very present.

 The real magic here begins at the edge of side three.
 The moment the needle hits the grooves, you’ll be blown away by the AMAZING CLARITY and PRESENCE.
 The bass is deep, tight, and full-bodied.
 The vocals are silky sweet and the electric guitars have tons of meaty texture.
 The highs are delicate, the bottom end is superb, and the drums are clean and crisp, but not overly so.
-The overall sound is open, spacious, and super transparent – you can easily pick out each vocal line.

 Side four is stunning as well.
 Drop the needle on Beautiful Child for some of the best Fleetwood Mac sound you’ll ever hear anywhere.
 Stevie’s voice is breathy beyond belief.
-The bass and guitars are also Right On The Money.
-The title track is dynamic and lively with excellent clarity.

 Tusk suffered from high expectations, and disappointed those looking for Rumours II.
 There is much on this album that compares to the best of Rumours but the weak material somewhat drags the album down as a whole.
 About three quarters of Tusk is excellent.
 I made a 60 minute tape of that material and play it with great pleasure.
 I could tell you about lots of wonderful qualities the best tracks on the album have, but it would take too long.
 Sorry!